Cathedral of Christ the Saviour, Banja Luka

 The cathedral is built of red and yellow travertine stone, originating from Mesopotamia, whose quality (excavation and processing) is certified by Prof. Dr. Bilbija, an expert from the Belgrade Institute for Material Testing.
 It is built with a three-layer wall: stone, reinforced concrete, brick.
 The domes are covered with golden stainless steel, brought from Siberia.
 Exterior construction work on the temple was completed on September 26, 2004, when the first liturgy was also celebrated.
-The liturgy was celebrated by 8 bishops with the clergy and deacons of the Diocese of Banja Luka, with the presence of tens of thousands of believers.

 The present church is architecturally identical to the previous one and is the tallest religious building in Banja Luka, with a bell tower 47 meters high and a 22.5 meter dome.
 The Bishop's Temple was consecrated by Bishop Ephrem on Salvation Day in 2009.

 On the occasion of the 20th anniversary of the founding and celebration of the Day of Republika Srpska, Patriarch Irinej celebrated the Holy Blessed Liturgy in the church on January 9, 2012.